 The annual cocktail and dining fundraiser will be hosted on Saturday, 19 October at the Foodbank Queensland warehouse in Morningside.

-Long-time supporters of Foodbank Queensland, Javier Codina from MODA Restaurant, PJ McMillan from Harveys and Manny Sakarellarkis from Enoteca will be joined by Charles Martin from Signature Restaurant, Emporium Hotel and Matteo Zini from La Macelleria Gelateria.
+Long-time supporters of Foodbank Queensland, Javier Codina from MODA Restaurant, PJ McMillan from Harveys and Manny Sakarellarkis from Enoteca will be joined by Charles Martin from Signature by Emporium Hotels South Bank and Matteo Zini from La Macelleria Gelateria.
 Guests will be treated to an Italian inspired menu created exclusively for Foodbank Queensland by our supporting restaurants.

 Andy Georges from Mr & Mrs G’s Riverbar will be creating exclusive Italian inspired cocktails using the finest spirits.
 Craft brewers Green Beacon Brewing will supply a selection of their handcrafted beers and ales, whilst guests can also enjoy MOET Champagne and the finest wines.

 A full menu will be released in late September.

 Thanks to the support of Prop House, who will be supplying everything from statues, lights and quintessential Italian props, the Foodbank warehouse will be transformed into a rustic Italian piazza for guests to enjoy the finest Italian food.
 Along with delicious food and drinks, guests will also be treated to music from Latin Mafia who will be playing the rhythms and beats of Italy to create a festival like atmosphere to dance away the night.